 Memorial Day On Lake Conroe

 Amazing!
-When we rolled up to register for our site at Castaways RV Park & Resort on Lake Conroe, my daughter and her family from Austin were getting out of their car and our good friends from Dallas were inside registering for their site.
+When we rolled up to register for our site at Castaways RV Park & Resort (which is now Bishops Landing) on Lake Conroe, my daughter and her family from Austin were getting out of their car and our good friends from Dallas were inside registering for their site.
 Was that a sign that all would go well for the weekend?
 It must have been because we had a blast camping, playing tennis, swimming, golfing, exploring Lake Conroe, dining and dancing, tubing, and more.

 Castaways RV Park & Resort

 We had two RV sites and a condo reserved with Castaways.
 This is my kind of RV park, because it has:

 - 41 acres of treed landscape and 2000 feet of waterfront in a very well protected and large cove on one of our favorite Texas Lakes

 - full hook-up RV sites, cabins, and brand new condominiums